Myomectomy is the surgical removal of fibroids while leaving the uterus intact.

 The fibroids also may recur.
 The uterine wall may be weaker after a myomectomy, so if you become pregnant, careful follow-up with your doctor is mandatory.

 Recovery Time: Varies depending on the method of surgery:

 - Hysteroscopy typically requires less than a week of recovery time

-- Laparoscopy typically requires 1-3 weeks of recovery time
+- Laparoscopy typically requires one to three weeks of recovery time

-- Abdominal myomectomy typically requires 4-8 weeks of recovery time
+- Abdominal myomectomy typically requires four to eight weeks of recovery time